Information for international visitors

 • Outdoor dining areas and other outdoor areas that have been declared smoke-free

-The fine for using an e-cigarette or smoking in a smoke-free area is $105, and the maximum penalty is $750.
+The fine for using an e-cigarette or smoking in a smoke-free area starts at $192.

 Tobacco is available at most supermarkets and convenience stores.